rlucioni/recipes/recipes/food/pork-ramen.md

 ### Instructions

+1. Add 5 cups of water to a stock pot.
+Add dried kombu kelp and soak for 1-2 hours.
-1. Sear ribs on high heat in a pot, 3-4 minutes per side.
+2. Sear ribs on high heat, 3-4 minutes per side.
-2. Add enough water or chicken stock to cover.
+3. Add enough water or chicken stock to cover.
 Add green onion, ginger, and garlic.
-Simmer for 2 hours, skimming fat occasionally.
-3. Add 5 cups of water to a stock pot.
-Add dried kombu kelp and soak for 1-2 hours.
+Cook at high pressure for 30 minutes.
 4. Remove pork ribs and allow to cool.
 Strain pork broth before returning to heat.
 Add soy sauce, sake, and sugar.
 Boil until reduced to 2 1/2 cups.
 5. Bring water with kombu to a boil and remove kelp when small bubbles start to form.
 Add bonito flakes and boil for 30 seconds.
 Strain and reserve.
 6. Blanch spinach and bean sprouts.
 Pick pork off bones.
 Optionally, place under broiler until golden brown (this may dry out the meat).